 However, these pie charts, funnels, and automated scores are often siloed, kept in different reports, accessed by different marketers; and even when all the reports are shown next to each other, these visual metrics don’t communicate much more than they did individually.
 You’re still only looking at several pieces of the puzzle.

-…and more specifically where a visualisation of your digital marketing system could solve big problems, increase your return-on-marketing-investment and communicate your team’s successes and challenges to your Chief Marketing Officer and other executives.
+…and more specifically where data visualization of your digital marketing system could solve big problems, increase your return-on-marketing-investment and communicate your team’s successes and challenges to your Chief Marketing Officer and other executives.

 But … Have they purchased a product or service from you?
 Have they left your site content or frustrated?
 What content did they consume?
 How do these channels compare with one another?

-With all your marketing data consolidated in the one place, the possibilities for developing more targeted visualisations that answer specific questions are multiplied.
+With all your marketing data consolidated in one place, the possibilities for developing more targeted visualizations that answer specific questions are multiplied.

 And what’s more: all these answers can be visually designed to sit alongside the history of your visitors’ actions.
 Not separated in a PDF or spreadsheet.
 Cause and effect can appear in tandem, putting key insights right in front of you, in a simple and intuitive format.